-He or she will listen to you without judgment and will give you strategies to deal with your grief in a healthy way.
+He or she will listen to you without judgment and give you strategies to deal with your grief healthily.

 Join a Support Group

-Being surrounded by other people who are suffering for the same reasons as you are can help to remind you that you are not alone and that life does go on after the death of a child.
+Being surrounded by other people suffering for the same reasons as you can help remind you that you are not alone and that life does go on after the death of a child.

-Journaling is beneficial to our mental, emotional and even physical health in many ways.
+The HuffPost says journaling benefits our mental, emotional, and physical health in many ways.

-Writing down your thoughts and emotions will help you to work through them and will serve as a cathartic, emotional release.
+Writing down your thoughts and emotions will help you work through them and serve as a cathartic, emotional release.

 If you haven’t meditated before, there is no time like the present to get started.